humancopy/zcrm-php-sdk/README.md

 Summing it up
 -------------
-ZCRMRestClient::getModule(“Contacts”) would return the actual Contacts module, that has all the properties of the Contacts module filled through an API call.
+ZCRM\RestClient::getModule(“Contacts”) would return the actual Contacts module, that has all the properties of the Contacts module filled through an API call.
-ZCRMRestClient::getModuleInstance(“Contacts”) would return a dummy ZCRMModule object that would refer to the Contacts module, with no properties filled, since this doesn’t make an API call.
+ZCRM\RestClient::getModuleInstance(“Contacts”) would return a dummy ZCRM\Module object that would refer to the Contacts module, with no properties filled, since this doesn’t make an API call.
-Hence, to get records from a module, it is not necessary that you need to start from ZCRMRestClient.
-Instead, you could get a ZCRMModule instance with ZCRMModule::getInstance() and then invoke its non-static getRecords() function from the created instance.
-This would avoid the API call which would have been triggered to populate the ZCRMModule object.
+Hence, to get records from a module, it is not necessary that you need to start from ZCRM\RestClient.
+Instead, you could get a ZCRM\Module instance with ZCRM\Module::getInstance() and then invoke its non-static getRecords() function from the created instance.
+This would avoid the API call which would have been triggered to populate the ZCRM\Module object.

 Accessing record properties
 ---------------------------
-Since record properties are dynamic across modules, only the fields like createdTime, createBy, owner etc, are given as ZCRMRecord’s default properties.
-All other record properties are available as a map in ZCRMRecord object.
+Since record properties are dynamic across modules, only the fields like createdTime, createBy, owner etc, are given as ZCRM\Record’s default properties.
+All other record properties are available as a map in ZCRM\Record object.

 To access the individual field values of a record, use the getter and setter functions available.
 The keys of the record properties map are the API names of the module’s fields.
 All fields API names of all modules are available under Setup → Marketplace → APIs → CRM API → API Names.